F0lak/dm_open_ref/ref/proc/trimtext.md

 Trims whitespace from both ends of a text string.

 All
-[Unicode](/ref/%7Bnotes%7D/Unicode.md) -mwhitespace characters are counted, whether they can cause a break or not.
+[Unicode](/ref/%7Bnotes%7D/Unicode.md) whitespace characters are counted, whether they can cause a break or not.